awsdocs/aws-dms-user-guide/doc_source/CHAP_ReplicationInstance.EngineVersions.md

 1. For **Replication engine version**, choose the version number you want, and then choose **Modify**\.

 **Note**
+We recommend that you stop all tasks before upgrading the Replication Instance\.
 Upgrading the replication instance takes several minutes\.
 When the instance is ready, its status changes to **available**\.

 ## Upgrading the engine version using the AWS CLI<a name="Upgrading.CLI"></a>